Aimadi Faucets Review & Rating Updated:March 27, 2026

 This Company In Brief

-Aimadi is a brand name under which Wenzhou Aimadi Technology Co. sells uncertified black market faucets through online retail sites that host third-party sellers.
+Aimadi is a brand name under which Wenzhou Aimadi Technology Co. sells faucets through its proprietary website online retail sites that host third-party sellers.

 It sells kitchen faucets of average quality and no particular design distinction.
 The designs are typical of Chinese faucets and may be found in the inventories of dozens of Chinese faucet companies.